 Students are entitled to transcripts of their record free of charge.
-No transcripts will be issued for any student who is under financial obligation to the College.
-Transcript requests must be made in writing to the Registrar well in advance of the time the transcript is needed.
-Transcripts will be issued promptly; however, at the beginning and end of terms, some delay may be unavoidable.
-Unofficial transcripts may be obtained from the online student module of the Web.
+No transcripts will be issued for any student who is under financial obligation to the College or who have Honor Council or Provost's Holds.

+needed.
+Transcripts wi ust be made in writing to Il be issued promptly; h Inofficial transcripts ma lowever, at the be ginning and end of terms, some de elay